Bas van Bommel

 For example, at the Cygnus Gymnasium in Amsterdam.

-See for example A D D I S C O, the flourishing Latin school of Casper Porton.
+See for example A D D I S C O, the flourishing Latin school of Casper Porton founded in 2005.

 In fact, the Athenaeum Illustre is the reestablishment of the city’s old eponymous Latin academy, forerunner of the University of Amsterdam.